MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

 ## Will new Microsoft 365 customers be automatically provisioned in the new datacenter geos?

 Yes.
-Once a new datacenter geo is available, new Microsoft 365 who select a country eligible for the new geo as their country during sign-up will have their core customer data stored at rest in the new datacenter geo.
+Once a new datacenter geo is available, new Microsoft 365 customers who select a country eligible for the new geo as their country during sign-up will have their core customer data stored at rest in the new datacenter geo.

  ## Where is my core customer data is located?